HOCH-N

 HOCH-N (sustainability at higher education institutions: develop – network – report) is a joint project funded by the BMBF (Federal Ministry of Education and Research) that promotes sustainable development in line with the Sustainable Development Goals (SDGs) at German higher education institutions.
 It conducts research in the fields of governance, sustainability reporting, teaching, research, transfer and operations (technical and non-technical administration).
 In October 2018, guidelines for action in the different fields of interest were launched that provide information on how to foster a sustainable development.
 HOCH-N is the largest network on the topic of sustainability at higher education institutions in Germany.
 The project was launched in November 2016 and got extended in 2018 for two more years.
 It received 2.5 million euros in public funding by the BMBF (Federal Ministry of Education and Research).

 Participating universities

-Involved in the project's research are the higher education institutions Free University of Berlin, University of Bremen, Technical University Dresden, University of Duisburg-Essen, Eberswalde University for Sustainable Development, University of Hamburg, Leuphana University of Lüneburg, Ludwig Maximilian University of Munich, University of Tübingen, University of Vechta and Hochschule Zittau/Görlitz.
+Involved in the project's research are the higher education institutions Free University of Berlin, University of Bremen, Technical University Dresden, University of Duisburg-Essen, Eberswalde University for Sustainable Development, University of Hamburg, Leuphana University of Lüneburg, LMU Munich, University of Tübingen, University of Vechta and Hochschule Zittau/Görlitz.